Energy Consumption of Dataframe Libraries for End-to-End Deep Learning Pipelines:A Comparative Analysis: Results and Discussion

 \subsection{Threats to Validity}

 While each of these libraries provides significant advantages, they also exhibit some limitations.
 Pandas often suffers from performance degradation when handling datasets larger than available memory, or when operations cannot be effectively vectorized.
 Polars addresses these issues through parallelism and Apache Arrow integration, but its ecosystem is still relatively young and may lack certain features or stability found in more established libraries like Pandas.
-Dask effectively scales Pandas workflows to larger datasets and distributed environments, but introduces additional overhead and complexity, potentially reducing efficiency for smaller datasets or simpler workloads.
+Dask effectively scales Pandas workflows to larger datasets and distributed environments, but introduces additional overhead.
 Understanding these trade-offs is critical when selecting the most appropriate data processing library for specific applications.